How to find a good location for your business

 6. Location accessibility

-Your business should be as accessible as possible, but accessibility takes many forms, including whether:
+A good location for your business should be as accessible as possible, but accessibility takes many forms, including whether:

 • Your location is ADA-compliant and includes sufficient parking for disabled patrons